Libretto by Antonio Ghislanzoni

 Under the musical direction of principal conductor Dominik Beykirch, Aida is after many years once again performed in Weimar.
 Nationally and internationally acclaimed director Andrea Moses is staging the opera in collaboration with her long-time stage designer, the Berlin Schaubühne's head of set design Jan Pappelbaum, costume designer Kathrin Plath, her long-time video artist René Liebert and musical theatre dramaturg Michael Höppner.
 After her successful Weimar productions of Turandot, Khovanshchina, Der Freischütz and The Circle, she continues her work at the Deutsches Nationaltheater Weimar with the production of Aida and at the same time opens a new chapter as the newly appointed opera director.

-With the opera choir of the DNT.
+With the opera choir and the Statistry of the DNT.
 The Staatskapelle Weimar plays.